Join the Bloggers Best Spring Home Tours all week and see how I’ve infused cottagecore home decor into our maximalist and colorful home.

-This sweet IKEA bookcase hack was a life savor for storage but will most likely be replaced with built ins.
+This sweet IKEA bookcase hack was a lifesaver for storage but will most likely be replaced with built-ins.

-I absolutely love the tone on tone a painted mint dresser and bird wallpaper-chair molding combo!
+I absolutely love the tone-on-tone painted mint dresser and bird wallpaper-chair molding combo!
 If you love this type of maximalist colorful vibe, you’ll love my bird wallpaper office, classic black and white marble bathroom, and Parisian-inspired bedroom.